How to make friends with coworkers when everyone’s working from home

 “Put a Post-it Note near your desk and name a couple people that are important to you, either to build a relationship with or stay connected to,” says Nelson.
 “Then commit to building a bridge or maintaining a relationship.”

-Find Ways to Connect
+Find ways to connect

 Schedule time to talk to the people on your list, or take advantage of opportunities that do arise during the day.
 If you’re already interacting with someone in some form, for example, look for ways to extend it, such as asking to stay on a call 10 minutes after you’ve finished discussing business.
 Invite a coworker to a virtual lunch, or start a virtual book or podcast club.